apollographql/apollo/docs/source/resources/graphql-glossary.md

 );
 ```

-## Query whitelisting
+## Query safelisting

 A technique for preventing unwanted attacks by maintaining a list of approved queries that are allowed in your application.
 Any query not present in the list that is run against the server will not be allowed.
-[Automatic Persisted Queries](/old/performance/#automatic-persisted-queries) is a feature of Apollo Server 2 that enables query whitelisting and persisted queries.
+[Automatic Persisted Queries](/old/performance/#automatic-persisted-queries) is a feature of Apollo Server 2 that enables query safelisting and persisted queries.

 ## Resolver